 Once it has published a Procedure Change Proposal under step 2.3, the Responsible Procedure Administrator must notify all members of the MAC and advise them whether it considers that the MAC should be convened in relation to the Procedure Change Proposal, giving reasons why.
 This notification must be made by email, within one Business Day of publishing the Procedure Change Proposal.

-The Rule Change Panel must convene a meeting of the MAC, prior to the close of submissions, in relation to the Procedure Change Proposal if:
+The independent Chair of the MAC must convene a meeting of the MAC, prior to the close of submissions, in relation to the Procedure Change Proposal if:

+the independent Chair, the Coordinator, AEMO, or the ERA considers that advice on the Procedure Change Proposal is required from the MAC; or

-The Responsible Procedure Administrator considers that advice on the Procedure Change Proposal is required from the MAC; or
+a Network Operator considers that advice on the Procedure Change Proposal prepared by a Network Operator is required from the MAC; or

-two or more members of the MAC have written to the Rule Change Panel indicating they consider that advice on the Procedure Change Proposal is required from the MAC [WR 2.10.9].
+two or more members of the MAC have written to the independent Chair indicating they consider that advice on the Procedure Change Proposal is required from the MAC [WR 2.10.9].

-This must be done with sufficient time to allow the Rule Change Panel to convene a meeting of the MAC prior to the close of submissions, in relation to the Procedure Change Proposal.
+This must be done with sufficient time to allow the independent Chair to convene a meeting of the MAC prior to the close of submissions, in relation to the Procedure Change Proposal.

 Submissions on Procedure Change Proposals

 Any person may make a submission on a Procedure Change Proposal using the Procedure Change Submission form [WR 2.10.7].
-A copy of this form is available on the WEM Website.
+A copy of this form is available on the Coordinator’s Website at www.energy.wa.gov.au.

 A submission on a Procedure Change Proposal must be made to the Responsible Procedure Administrator by email, by the due date published.